MrNeto17/SpaceInvaders/README.md

 # SpaceInvaders
-Language Used: Kotlin
-Dependecies: University made Canvas
-Run the game by Opening the "game.jar" file
+On this project we recreated Space Invaders game using Kotlin and Unversity Canvas Libraries.
+To run the game, run the "game.jar" file